il-kh/ilkh-website/content/projects/bvm-oil-terminal-expansion.md

 summary: Cone Penetration Tests (CPTu) in the context of Pre-Design Surveys at Oil Terminal in Phnom Penh
 ---
-Inros Lackner (Cambodia) Co., Ltd. was engaged by BVM Petroleum Import & Export Co., Ltd. to carry out geotechnical investigations by Cone Penetration Tests (CPTu) for Pre-Design Surveys with regards to the expansion and upgrade of the BVM Oil Terminal in Bakheng, Phnom Penh.
+Inros Lackner (Cambodia) Co., Ltd. was engaged by BVM Petroleum Import & Export Co., Ltd. to carry out surveys and investigations for the expansion and upgrade of the BVM Oil Terminal in Bakheng, Phnom Penh.